nrr/diffeomorphic/2014/11/good_chef_practices.md

 the way for tremendous inroads when it comes to discoverability and slashes down your ramp-up time for new hackers to dive in and make meaningful contributions.

+It also simplifies automating things like configuring build plans for individual projects since, at this point, you're just walking your repository tree.
+Contrast that to, e.g., GitHub where you'd have to write some tools to talk to an API and then make more HTTP requests (or potentially clone things) to snag whatever data you require to configure your build plans.
+Gross.

+(Let's also clarify that, if you're only concerned about implementing a VCS for operations, use whatever you like.
+Git suffices perfectly fine for that.
+My assumption is that you want to lump everything in together, in one place, for both development and operations, just to drive the whole agile operations point home.
+Subversion allows everyone to invoke a divide-and-conquer strategy at the individual level in order to get work done.)

 That said, I think `svn`'s strategy for working copies is abysmally bad.
 I do much prefer to wrap Subversion in `git-svn` and swap patches with